The Apple ecosystem is renowned for its reliability and elegant design .

 - Application crashes, spontaneous restarts

-- Extreme slowness on certain operations
+- Extreme slowness in certain operations

 Tests and diagnostics